Riding my bike is helping me to keep my glucose in range and therefore makes my whole diabetes management so much easier.

 Oliver Behringer has raced bikes for as long as he can remember.
 He began competing in small MTB races, and it was during a training ride when he first noticed the typical diabetes symptoms.
-When he was diagnosed at age 11, Behringer received an overwhelming amount of negative information and stopped racing.
+When he was diagnosed with type 1 diabetes at age 11, Behringer received an overwhelming amount of negative information and stopped racing.

-It was a meeting with the team’s predecessor, Team Type 1, which changed Behringer’s mindset.
-In 2011, Behringer’s father learned that Team Type 1 was racing at the Tour de Suisse.
-Behringer met the team’s CEO and cofounder Phil Southerland and several of the pro riders.
+It was thanks to Behringer’s father that the young Swiss met fellow athletes with type 1 diabetes.
+Behringer first met Team Novo Nordisk through the team’s predecessor, Team Type 1.
+Back in 2011, Team Type 1 raced at the Tour de Suisse and Behringer was introduced to the team’s CEO and Co-Founder Phil Southerland and several of the pro riders.
 From that day forward, he set his sights on racing for the team and showing the world what may be possible with diabetes.
 By 2013, he was racing as a U19 rider in Switzerland as part of a local development team and progressing in his training and racing.

 When he is home, Behringer is a major supporter of his local football club.
-When his cycling career is done, he intends to return to his previous career as a nurse.
+Following his cycling career, he intends to return to his previous career as a nurse.

 - 26th – Tour of Colombia, Stage 1